Job Fair/Transition Students

 Free Gifs and Animations

 On this page are links you can check out at your leisure to find out more about massage therapy and becoming a massage therapist.
+Also, there is a hyperlink on online nursing programs toward the botttom of this webpage.
 I am sorry I couldn't be there in person on the day of your job fair.
 I hope you will find this webpage and the hyperlinks helpful, as a substitute.

 Click here to learn more about becoming a massage therapist (including such topics as career options, choosing the right program, state board requirements, schools and training programs, and downloading your printable, free copy of Your Massage and Bodywork Career.